 The amount you pay will be 1% of your individual business rateable value (not your business rates).

-No, legally BIDs cannot replace existing or proposed public services provided by bodies such as the council, police and others.
+No, BIDs cannot replace existing or proposed public services provided by bodies such as the council, police and others.
 In this way, the BID only improves current standards and does not subsidise or replace them.
-In order to ensure this is the case all BIDs are legally required to draw up Baseline Services Agreements that set out the services the public sector currently provide and will deliver during the 5-year BID term; this ensures the BID is only delivering additional value to businesses.
-Copies of Baseline Services Agreements can be requested by emailing Michelle@regenmanagement.co.uk
+Baseline Services Agreements will be in place that set out the services the public sector currently provides and will deliver during the five-year BID term.
+This ensures the BID is only delivering additional value to the area.

 - Increased customer footfall